UPDATED Dec. 17, 2021, 3 P.M. EST

 The well-being of the Greater Cleveland community has been our focus for more than a century.
 During that time, our community has faced a number of serious challenges: from the 1918 Influenza pandemic to the HIV epidemic – from the Great Depression to the Great Recession.
 Through it all, the Cleveland Foundation has stood ready to help our partners and neighbors weather the storm.
 Today, our community faces a new challenge presented by the novel coronavirus (COVID-19) pandemic.
 The threat may be new and evolving, but our commitment to helping our community navigate this latest challenge remains steadfast.

 Finally, we encourage you to support local nonprofits that are serving the most vulnerable individuals and families in our community.
-This pandemic will further strain the finite resources of community health centers, homeless shelters, preschool and after-school programs, food pantries and other organizations that have already been dealing with reductions in state and federal funding.
+This pandemic has further strained the finite resources of community health centers, homeless shelters, preschool and after-school programs, food pantries and other organizations that had already been dealing with reductions in state and federal funding.
+Read more about our work addressing these challenges through the Greater Cleveland COVID-19 Rapid Response Fund, which has evolved to become the Funders Collaborative on COVID Recovery.

 Times like this remind us of our common humanity.
 Together, we must honor that humanity and step up to serve the greater good.